Overview of process advisor

 A Microsoft Power Platform environment with a Microsoft Dataverse database.

-An Environment Maker security role if you want to set up dataflows for process mining.
+(If you want to set up dataflows for process mining) An Environment Maker security role.

 - If you're assigned an Environment Admin or System Admin role, go to What are dataflows to learn more.

 For additional process mining capabilities, download theminit desktop application.

 To customize your report, you need to set up your Power BI workspace and register the process advisor service principal in Azure AD.

 Power Automate for desktop for task mining.
 You can download it from process advisor.